Local Government NSW (LGNSW) provides support and advocacy on behalf of member councils on biosecurity issues, including weeds and pests.

 The Biosecurity Act 2015 establishes a general biosecurity duty to make sure responsibility for biosecurity risk is shared among government, industry and the community.
 This means if you deal with biosecurity matter or are a carrier, you need to identify the risks it may pose and act to manage or mitigate the risk.

-Noxious weed management has been the responsibility of local government in NSW for over 100 years, most recently under the Noxious Weeds Act 1993.
-With the commencement of the Biosecurity Act 2015, the Noxious Weeds Act (and 13 other pieces of legislation) was repealed.
-However, local control authorities (often councils) have specific responsibilities for the regulation of weeds.
+Weed management has been the responsibility of local government in NSW for more than 100 years.
+Local control authorities (often councils) have specific responsibilities for the regulation of weeds.
 Councils can fulfil these responsibilities either individually or as a collective to harness resources and capabilities.

 Local Land Services also has responsibility for coordinating Regional Pest Animal Committees, which have prepared five-year Regional Strategic Pest Management Plans.